What is the General Data Protection Regulation (GDPR)?

 There are also financial penalties for those who fail to report a data breach within the specified time period.
 If upon discovering a data breach, you do not notify your data protection authority within 72 hours then you could face a fine of up to 2% of your global annual revenue or €10 million, whichever is higher.

 Currently, the maximum fine for a data breach, under the Data Protection Act, is £500,000.
 Although, to date, the highest penalty issued has been £400,000 – which was levied on TalkTalk following their breach in 2016.
-However, under the GDPR that fine would increase to £59 million – a considerable jump!
+However, if that breach had occurred under GDPR legislation.
+That fine would have increase to £59 million – a considerable jump!

 This is just meant as a high-level overview of the key point of the new GDPR.
 Organisations should carry out their own research and seek consultative advice on the steps they need to take to comply.